 2) Chlorine (SOLUTION: whole-house carbon filter)

 UGH!
 The bleachy taste of chlorine is like an annoying neighbor, hanging around long after it’s ti usefulness is gone.
 True, chlorine has been used for about a century by water utilities to provide protection against organic contamination in tap water, but once it gets to your home, you don’t want to be showering in or drinking that water.
 That’s where a whole-house carbon filter comes in.
 Granulated Activated Carbon (GAC) is a great solution to this problem.
-Rayne Water Systems installs carbon tanks of various sizes after your water main, but before the water enters your house, capturing the chlorine after it’s done the job of disinfecting the water, but before it reaches your taste buds or skin pores.
+Rayne of the Valley installs carbon tanks of various sizes after your water main, but before the water enters your house, capturing the chlorine after it’s done the job of disinfecting the water, but before it reaches your taste buds or skin pores.
 With chlorine removed, your water tastes cleaner than ever, and is perfect for using to make beverages or meals with, since the ingredients you use will be able to shine through without any unintended tastes in the way.

 Trivia – Chlorine is an effective and potent oxidizer, that is why it is so widely used by water utilities to kill and control water borne micro-organisms and pathogens.
 Chlorine exposure, particularly prolonged low level exposure like the kind associated with water disinfection, is a thought to be a carcinogen and is also suspected of being a contributor to certain illnesses that many of us are now getting in our old age.

 3) Turbidity (SOLUTION: whole house carbon filter)